-E&I’s nationwide team of dedicated Member Relations Executives (MREs) ensure localized attention and support for members.
-According to Logan, UNC Greensboro’s MRE understands the unique challenges facing a state university, which can be very different from a private institution.
-He meets regularly with his MRE to discuss the University’s needs and how the Cooperative can best be of service.
+E&I’s nationwide team of dedicated representatives ensure localized attention and support for members.
+According to Logan, UNC Greensboro’s E&I representative understands the unique challenges facing a state university, which can be very different from a private institution.
+He meets regularly with his representative to discuss the University’s needs and how the Cooperative can best be of service.

-“Our MRE Michel Goldman is supportive, has the expertise, is willing to help, and is innovative as well.
+“Our representative is supportive, has the expertise, is willing to help, and is innovative as well.
 She will proactively let us know of a new contract or perhaps a new incentive program with an existing E&I supplier,” said Logan.
-“There’s no monetary value you can put on that type of knowledge and service.”
+“There’s no monetary value you can put on that type of knowledge and service.

 Benefits Beyond Contracts

 For UNC Greensboro, the benefits of their E&I membership go beyond just contracts.
 Supplier-hosted webinars, information on important initiatives such as sustainability, and a library of helpful resources are available to all members.